fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - 3: What is a paradigm as far as historians are concerned?
 Briefly (but not too briefly) summarize the different kinds of paradigms Fulbrook identifies (Implicit, Perspectival, Proper, Pidgin).
 Most importantly: why are paradigms so important for Fulbrook?

-One big picture question to keep in mind and that we'll discuss (which is answered in various ways across all three chapters): Why is Fulbrook writing this book?
-What is she trying to contribute to discussions about the \"contested nature of historical knowledge\"?

 "%}